StudioKaa/amoclient/README.md

 __!!__ Please make sure your app is using _https_, to prevent unwanted exposure of token, secrets, etc.

+To use amoclient in your project:

-In your laravel project run: `composer require studiokaa/amoclient`
+1. In your laravel project run: `composer require studiokaa/amoclient`

-Now set these keys in your .env file:
+2. Set these keys in your .env file:
 	* AMO_CLIENT_ID
 	* AMO_CLIENT_SECRET
-* AMO_API_LOG
+	* AMO_API_LOG (optional)
+		* Default: no
 		* Set to 'yes' to make Amoclient log all usage of access_tokens and refresh_tokens to the default log-channel.
-* AMO_APP_FOR
+	* AMO_APP_FOR (optional)
+		* Default: teachers
 		* This key determines if students can login to your application.
 		* May be one of:
 			* _all_: everyone can login, you may restrict access using guards or middleware.
 			* _teachers_: a student will be completely blocked and no user will be created when they try to login.
+	* AMO_USE_MIGRATION (optional)
+		* Default: yes
+		* Set to no if you want to use your own migration instead of the users migration this package provides

-Alter your User model by adding the line: `public $incrementing = false;`
+3. Alter your User model and add the line: `public $incrementing = false;`

-You should remove any default users-migration from your app, because Amoclient will conflict with it.
+4. (Recommended) Remove any default users-migration from your app, because Amoclient will conflict with it.
 Do _not_ remove the user-model.
 If you want to keep using your own migration, in your .env file set: `AMO_USE_MIGRATION=no`

-Lastly, run `php artisan migrate`.
+5. Lastly, run `php artisan migrate`.

 ## Usage